JosesGabriel/SongsAndCollections/README.md

 # SongsAndCollections

 A music player that you can curate with songs you created, covered, and/or produced.

+Design is inspired by [this dribbble shot.](https://dribbble.com/shots/6299600-Music-Player-IOS) Massive thanks! 🙌🏻

 ## Why?